 The game starts out slowly, but becomes quite addictive as your party grows bigger and more powerful.
-In this respect, Rings of Power is similar to Wizardry and Bard's Tale games.
-There is only a few types of monsters, but that doesn't take away from the fun since a lot of them are very hard to kill.
-The puzzles are also quite interesting - some even fascinating - even if most of them are variants of the "find item X and bring it to person Y" errand-boy puzzle.
-With a huge gameworld (over 40 hours of gameplay), interesting game mechanics, and a flurry of smaller innovations, Rings of Power is a charming RPG that truly breaks the mold on consoles.
-Too bad it was never made for PC (according to Naughty Dog's page, it actually was designed for PC until EA decided at the time that Genesis games made more money), but thanks to today's emulators you can now experience this forgotten underdog.
+In this respect, Rings of Power is similar to the Wizardry and Bard's Tale games.
+There are only a few types of monsters, but that doesn't take away from the fun since a lot of them are very hard to kill.
+The puzzles are also quite interesting – some even fascinating – even if most of them are variants of the "find item X and bring it to person Y" errand.
+With a huge gameworld, over forty hours of gameplay, interesting game mechanics, and a flurry of smaller innovations, Rings of Power is a charming RPG that truly breaks the mold on consoles.
+Too bad it was never ported on the PC (according to Naughty Dog's page, it actually was designed for PC until EA decided at the time that Genesis games made more money), but thanks to today's emulators you can now experience this forgotten underdog.
 Highly recommended!

 Reviewed by: Underdogs